nabiil-s/nabiil-s.github.io/README.md

 - Setting Up and Configuring Deployment Environments
 - Monitoring and Troubleshooting Deployed Applications

+## Project Workflow

+For a visual representation of the development and deployment workflow, view the [Mermaid Flowchart](mermaid.md).

 ## 📚 How to Use This Repository

 1. **Explore the Projects:** Browse through the deployed project to see my front-end work.
 For a full user experience and demo of my created projects, please visit: [nabiil-s@infinityfreeapp.com](http://nabiil-s.infinityfreeapp.com).